adamreiser/vagrant-borg/README.md

 angband-3.4.1/src/angband
 ```
 - Create a character, enter the borg prompt by typing a caret (^), then z.
 Then enter a borg command (z to start the borg).
+- Alternatively, run angband with the '-b' option to start the borg
+automatically.
+It will create a new character of the previous type if no
+character exists.
+If there is no previous character, the borg will begin
+after character generation.

 ## Notes